airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 ![Initial message](../../../getting-started/images/chat.png)

-The FastAPI Adapter provides a powerful solution for developers seeking a user-friendly and efficient way to expose their FastAgency workflows as REST APIs, contributing to building production-ready applications.
+The **FastAPI Adapter** provides a powerful solution for developers seeking a **user-friendly** and efficient way to expose their FastAgency workflows as **REST APIs**, contributing to building production-ready applications.